Support › Foundaro Spokes

 A Theme controls the visual design of a site — colors, typography, layout, and the HTML templates used to render each content type.
 You can create multiple themes and apply different themes to different sites.
 Themes support custom CSS and Twig template overrides for full design control.

 - ›Add custom domains from the site's Domains tab.
-DNS setup instructions are shown there.
+The

 Editorial Workflow

-Content in Foundaro Front moves through a structured lifecycle:
+Content in Foundaro Spokes moves through a structured lifecycle:

 - ›Draft — not visible to visitors, freely editable.